HTTP-RPC/Kilo/README.md

 Scalar arguments can be any numeric type, a boolean, or a string.
 Multi-value arguments are specified as a list of any supported scalar type; e.g. `List<Double>`.

 The result handler is called upon completion of the method.
-As noted earlier, it is invoked by the dispatcher provided to the service constructor.
-The `ResultHandler` interface is discussed in more detail below.
+Note that the handler is called on the thread that executed the remote request, which, in most cases, will not be the same thread that called the `invoke()` method.
+This is discussed in more detail below.

 The `invoke()` methods return an instance of `java.util.concurrent.Future` representing the invocation request.
 This object allows a caller to cancel an outstanding request as well as obtain information about a request that has completed.